Biorepository and Specimen Resource Center Team

 Kujana Clayton was born and raised in Milwaukee, Wis., and received her BS in Chemistry from Alverno College.
 She had worked as a certified pharmacy technician for over 10 years.
 In 2012, she came to work at Aurora's Specialty Pharmacy in Butler, Wis.
 Kujana recently transitioned into the Biorepository and Specimen Resource Center (BSRC) as a Research Laboratory Assistant.
 In this new position, she provides daily operational support by processing biospecimens and also validates consent forms in EPIC.

-Brittany Last, BS
+Brittany Last, CCRC

 Brittany worked as a pharmacy technician throughout college, and graduated with a Bachelor of Science degree from Valparaiso University in 2008.
 She began her career with Aurora Health Care in 2010 working in breast cancer research.
 In 2013, she continued her focus on breast cancer by becoming a research coordinator for Clinical Trials, and recently earning her research certificate.
 Her area of enrollment is tissue collection, biomarker staining, registry and surgical studies.